* Former Member of the Congressional Progressive Caucus

 In 2006 Farr was one of just 37 House Members who voted against the Palestinian Anti-Terrorism Act prohibiting U.S. aid to the Hamas-led Palestinian government “until it renounces violence, recognizes Israel’s right to exist as a Jewish state, and accepts all previous Israeli-Palestinian agreements.”
 The measure was supported by 361 House members and passed by unanimous consent in the Senate.

 Farr was one of 27 Members of Congress to co-sponsor H. Res.
 333, which Rep. Dennis Kucinich introduced on April 24, 2007.
 This bill set forth articles of impeachment against Vice President Dick Cheney, for having “purposely manipulated the intelligence process” to “deceive” American citizens and Congress alike “about a threat of Iraqi weapons of mass destruction, and about an alleged relationship between Iraq and al Qaeda, to justify the use of the U.S. Armed Forces against Iraq in a manner damaging to U.S. national security interests.”

-On January 27, 2010, Farr was one of 54 Members of Congress who signed a letter addressed to Barack Obama, calling on the President to use diplomatic pressure to end Israel’s blockade of Gaza – a blockade which had been imposed in order to prevent the importation of weaponry from Iran and Syria.
+On January 27, 2010, Farr was one of 54 Members of Congress who signed a letter asking President Barack Obama to use diplomatic pressure to end Israel’s blockade of Gaza—a blockade which had been imposed in order to prevent the importation of weaponry from Iran and Syria.